riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 }
 {% endhighlight %}

 Nothing too crazy going on here, in the event handler we're checking which header was clicked, i.e. `e.target.id === 'firstName`, and based on the clicked header we call into a function (`setSortFieldAndDirection`) we've created to set some Session variables that will keep track of the sort field and the sort direction.
 We've got some pretty simple logic that sets the sort field to the value passed in to the function.
-As far as sort direction, if we're sorting by a new column we default to ascending otherwise we toggle the sort direction.
+As far as sort direction, if we're sorting by a new column we default to ascending otherwise we toggle the sort direction via you guessed it `toggleSortDirection`.

-In order for this to work, we're going to need to update our subscription to take into account these new Session variables.
+In order for this to work, we're going to need to update our subscription to take into account the new Session variables.

 #####/lib/router/customer-routes.js
 {% highlight JavaScript %}
 ... existing code

   subscriptions: function() {
     var skipCount = (this.currentPage() - 1)
       * parseInt(Meteor.settings.public.recordsPerPage);